-2.1 Recording Decision Making Rationales and contacts with parents/carers/professionals:
+2.15 Recording Decision Making Rationales and contacts with parents/carers/professionals:

-- 5 The DSL or deputy DSL will - make a clear record of how the concern was followed up and resolved, - > a note of any action taken, decisions reached and an outcome - record a clear decision-making rationale for all concerns and referrals information and any documentation associated with the referral to the Witherslack Group Safeguarding database.
+The DSL or deputy DSL will

+- make a clear record of how the concern was followed up and resolved. - > a note of any action taken, decisions reached and an outcome - record a clear decision-making rationale for all concerns and referrals

-Decision making rationales will clearly state why action has or has not been taken and will be linked to the relevant points and level within the thresholds guidance.
-The DSL/DDSL will also upload all
+Decision making rationales will clearly state why action has or has not been taken and will be linked to the relevant points and level within the threshold's guidance.
+The DSL/DDSL will also upload all information, and any documentation associated with the referral to the Witherslack Group Safeguarding database.